HeitorSpectre/Telltale-D3DMesh-Editor/README.md

 2. Put them inside a **single folder**.
 3. Click **Open Folder…** and select it — the tool will load and display everything for you.

-## Safe, isolated textures

-The tool **does not replace any texture already used by the game.** Instead, it assigns the new textures to your model and makes the game accept them properly.

-So if the original model uses 10 textures, the tool can still take a custom model with, say, 15 textures and put it into the game **without replacing the original ones.** This avoids issues like bugs, wrong colors, or texture changes leaking into other characters or objects.
-The tool creates **exclusive textures for that specific model**, keeping everything separated and safer.

 ## Supported games

 | Platform | Game | Status |